BetterToken/info_bettertoken/src/FAQ/bettertoken_faq.md

 The ways they go about this may very per cooperative.
 BetterToken's business revolves around 3 topics: Farming Equipment, Farming Services, and Solutions & Application services.

+### Where Is Your Datacenter Located?
+Our Datacenter (just like our HQ)
+Resides in:
+Idola Business Center
+Antwerpse Steenweg 19
+9080 Lochristi
+Belgium

+### What Is The Connection Up/Down Of Your Datacenter?
+BetterToken has a dedicated fiber connection to its datacenter of 1GBit up/down.
+This boils down to 120MB per second (give or take).

 ## SoHo Nodes

 ### How Much ThreeFold Tokens Will SoHo Nodes Farm For Me?